RESEARCH STARTER

 A Hidden Problem

 The scope of the problem of addiction among older adults is not clear, largely because many cases go unreported.
 In addition, older adults and their families often deny the problem.
 For example, family members might excuse an older relative’s gambling addiction as a harmless hobby, or they might argue that heavy alcohol use is an entitlement for a relative after a long, hard life.
 Also, many older people rarely admit they have a problem.
 They rationalize that they are experienced, wise, and able to handle any situation.
 This way of rationalizing is especially true for people addicted to prescription medications.
 The symptoms of addiction are often less evident in older people than they are in younger people.
 For example, many older adults addicted to alcohol or drugs indulge at home, so they are less likely to drive a vehicle and to risk arrest while intoxicated.
 Also, many older persons live alone, making it difficult for others to notice problems with drinking or with drug abuse.
-Furthermore, many older persons are retired, so common determiners of addiction, such as work absenteeism or poor job performance, are poor determiners of addiction.
+Furthermore, many older persons are retired, so common determiners of a SUD, such as work absenteeism or poor job performance, are poor determiners of addiction.

 Substances and Behaviors